rhuang7999/Storm-Drain-Design/README.md

 ## Program Description
 Given, the design flowrate, slope, and material of the pipe,\
-the diameter can be calculated by rearranging Manning's equation:
+the diameter can be calculated using Manning's equation:
 Q = (k / n) * A * (R ^ 2 / 3) * (S ^ 1 / 2)
 Q = Flowrate in pipe\
 k = Units factor\